AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 Launch Aviatrix Controller via CloudFormation
 =============================================

-Aviatrix Controller can be launched from a CloudFormation script.
+The recommended way to launch the Controller is by our CloudFormation script.

 Follow the instruction `here <https://github.com/AviatrixSystems/AWSQuickStart>`__ to launch a controller instance in a selected region.

 To launch the controller manually, read the next section.

-Launch Aviatrix Controller from AWS Marketplace
+Launch Aviatrix Controller Manually
 ===============================================

 Before you launch the controller with IAM role, you must first create 2